raspberrypilearning/burping-jelly-baby/worksheet.md

     cp /opt/sonic-pi/etc/samples/misc_burp.flac burp.flac
     ```

-    This will copy the misc_burp sound file from the sonic-pi folder into the jellybaby folder and rename it to burp.flac
+    This will copy the `misc_burp` sound file from the `sonic-pi` folder into the `jellybaby` folder and rename it to `burp.flac`.

 1. Now you need to convert it to a .wav file.
-To do this you can use `avconv`.
-In the terminal type:
+To do this, you can use `avconv`.
+In the terminal, type:

     ``` bash
     avconv -i burp.flac burp.wav